jasminesung/pdf-merger-backend/README.md

 # pdf-merger-backend

-An API build with Python and Flask to merge multiple PDF files.
+An API built with Python and Flask to merge multiple PDF files.

 To run locally with Python3: